 - All students (UG, GR, D.C.) are expected to complete at least 67% of all courses attempted.

-- Completed courses are defined as those in which grades of A, B, C, D (in some UG courses only) SP or P are given.
+- Completed courses are defined as those in which grades of A, B, C, D, NG, SP, or P are given.

 Example of meeting the SAP requirements: